Diet Plans & Programs (cont.)

 Most people who follow this diet are not under medical supervision, and this can become a very dangerous situation for them.

-The only thing the induction phase seems to be beneficial for is to get people used to losing weight at a fast rate, which will not last and is not healthy.
+The the induction phase gets people used to losing weight at a fast rate, which will not last and is not healthy.
 Faster weight loss does not mean healthy weight loss.
 Any diet that emphasizes fast, easy weight loss is one to approach with caution.
 The guidelines are clear that a safe, healthy rate of weight loss is to lose 1 to 2 pounds per week after the first couple of weeks.
 The Atkins diet states you will lose "only body fat" by eating regular meals, taking in adequate calories, and keeping your insulin levels down.
 There is no way to only lose body fat when losing weight.
 Each pound you gain from consuming excess calories is 75% fat and 25% muscle, and each pound you lose from cutting back 3,500 calories is the same ratio of fat and muscle.
 Claims that you will lose only fat are not based on science despite the fact that the Atkins diet claims to be scientifically based.

 Next: The Pritikin Principle